subraatakumar/DSA-JavaScript/subratsir/what-is-closure.md

 # What is Closure

-A closure gives us access to an outer function's scope from an inner function.
+A closure is a function that gives us access to an outer function scope's variable from an inner function.
+The closure preserves the outer scope inside it's inner scope even after outer function is returned.
 In javascript closures are created at function creation time, every time a function is created.

 ```js
 function outerFunction() {